40. The Presence Of That Absence

 As mentioned on the Home Page, I am writing and recording eight new songs using the collective title, The Presence Of That Absence.
 I would like to use this blog to explain where that title originated and why I chose it.

-When the poet Edna St. Vincent Millay was asked if she missed the peak glory days of her career she responded "The presence of that absence is everywhere."
-When I read this it struck me how the absence of something really does create a presence in the current environment which is not merely nostalgia.
+When the poet Edna St. Vincent Millay was asked about her earlier career, she replied, "Yes, it was grand.
+But times have changed.
+The presence of that absence is everywhere."
+When I read this it struck me how the absence of something really does create a presence in our lives which is not merely nostalgia.